FPGAwars/apio/COMMANDS.md

   '~/.apio').

-  The user preference is not part of any apio project and typically are not shared when multiple user colaborate on the same project.
+  The user preference is not part of any apio project and typically are not shared when multiple user collaborate on the same project.

 Options:
   -h, --help  Show this message and exit.